pradeep-2-code/LocalRepo/README.md

-This is my local repository
+This is my local repository Here let me check if it can appear in the github as well